IBMStreams/streamsx.kafka/README.md

 To migrate applications using the old Kafka operators in the `com.ibm.streamsx.messaging` toolkit, refer to the [Migration Document](https://github.com/IBMStreams/streamsx.kafka/wiki/Migration-Document-(Messaging-Toolkit-to-Kafka-Toolkit)).

 ## Documentation
+### Documentation on GitHub
+- Toolkit documentation can be found here: [SPLDoc](https://ibmstreams.github.io/streamsx.kafka/)
+- Standard use cases for Consumers and Partitions can be found on the [overview page of the user documentation](https://ibmstreams.github.io/streamsx.kafka/docs/user/overview/):
+- [Toolkit reference](https://ibmstreams.github.io/streamsx.kafka/docs/user/SPLDoc/) for latest and older versions
+### Other Articles
 - [Toolkit overview](https://developer.ibm.com/streamsdev/docs/introducing-kafka-toolkit/)
 - [Improve performance when consuming from Kafka](https://developer.ibm.com/streamsdev/docs/improving-application-throughput-consuming-kafka/)
 - [Other kafka related content on Streamsdev](https://developer.ibm.com/streamsdev/tag/kafka/)
-- Toolkit documentation can be found here: [SPLDoc](https://ibmstreams.github.io/streamsx.kafka/)

 ## Build the toolkit